Arena – Underground Cell – Later

 “Okay,” Faith nodded.
 “They took some girls from other cells just before you got back, you should have time to rest.
 They left some water and something to eat in some of the cells, but I’m not sure if we should trust it.”

 “Okay.
 We’ll look after Vi for you,” Cynthia promised.
 Faith reached between the bars to clasp her hand briefly, then stood and moved to where Mia was waiting.

 “Gwen, the girl from Alaska, she died,” the slayer said morosely, “in one of the cells over there…the news just got passed down.
 They couldn’t stop the bleeding.
 That’s five, all strangers – not trained like us.”

 “Six,” Faith noted, “a girl named Hannah.”
 She let out a long sigh.
 “Did those bastards take her body?”

 “They didn’t say.”

-"Right," she said sadly.
-Faith watched as she spoke grimly to a slayer in the adjacent cell, and returned.
+“Right,” she said sadly.
+Faith watched as she spoke grimly to a slayer in the adjacent cell, then returned.

-"Anyone have any ideas out of this mess?"
+“Anyone have any ideas as to how to get out of this mess?”
 Mia asked, nodding toward Vi’s cell.